SystemRDL/systemrdl-compiler/docs/model_structure.rst

 -   The ``$root`` meta-component contains an instance of the elaborated top-level addrmap, as well as any signals that were instantiated in the root namespace.
 -   All instances and their descendants are unique objects.
--   Arrays of instances are encoded as a single object and storing the array's dimensions.
+-   Arrays of instances are encoded as a single object that stores the array's dimensions.
 -   Each instance in the component tree keeps a reference back to its original "as-defined" non-instance object.